develprr/metamatic-framework/README.md

 You can also explore the [Metamatic source code at GitHub](https://github.com/develprr/metamatic-framework).
 Or visit the official Metamatic home page at [www.metamatic.net](http://www.metamatic.net).

+## Practical Example

+Check out the [Metamatic Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic framework in action!

 ## Installing Metamatic

 Type: